troyleach/elevator/README.md

 - The numbers represent the button floor numbers and the `c` represents `close doors`
 - Type as many floors as you want.
 Just remember to hit the return key after each selection.
   > A better design might be to ask the user to select the floors separated by commas.
 I have
-  > always felt it to be a challenge to collect user input. `1,4,6`
+  > always felt it to be a challenge to collect user input. `1,4,6`.
+No matter how
+  > clear I think it is, somebody wont get it.
+(I mean that in the nicest of ways (#raul))
 - then type 'c' and hit return"

 ```bash